 - Preheat oven to 400 degrees Fahrenheit.

 - Mix all of the ingredients, except for the paprika, together in a large roasting pan.
+We use a 15-inch round roasting pan.

 - Place in the bottom rack of your oven and bake, uncovered for 45 minutes.
 Remove from oven and sprinkle the paprika on the potatoes and carrots.
 Mix well.
 Return to oven.